EmilDimanchev/EmilDim.github.io/_pages/research.md

 ## Challenges

 Addressing these problems requires research that overcomes the following challenges:
 * Structural transformations: Future energy systems will not look like today's but be increasingly reliant on weather-dependent renewable resources and electrification.
-Understanding future systems thus increasingly requires electricity-centric models based on optimization methods.
+Understanding future systems thus increasingly requires electricity-centric models based on optimization methods that capture how power systems are operated.
 * Bringing policy modeling from theory to reality: Policy makers have a limited set of levers at their disposal to meet multiple objectives while facing political constraints.
 This requires climate policy modeling beyond traditional approaches based on theoretical uniform carbon prices.[^1]
 * Decision making in a sub-optimal world: The second-best nature of national economies stands in contrast to traditional models built on the assumption of efficient markets.[^2] As energy transitions are shaped by market failures, adoption-driven innovation, and network effects, there is a growing need for fit-for-purpose analytical methods.